 When the leaves were damaged, they showed chlorotic plaques of unequal size, and then a white powder covered the lesions.
 In the late stage, the surface of the leaves underwent a brown pattern.
 Sometimes there are black spots on the disease.
 Young leaves often shrink, twist, and develop slowly after they become sick.
 After the rachis infected, the tissue became brittle and easily broken.

-Symptoms of injury: The main damage if for the apple tree twigs, leaves, but also harm the buds, flowers and young fruit.
+Symptoms of injury: The primary damage if for the apple tree twigs, leaves, but also harm the buds, flowers, and young fruit.

 After infection, the apical leaves and tender stems of the seedlings produced pale patches, such as white powder.
 When the onset is severe, the lesions spread to the entire leaf, the diseased leaves shrink, and the gradient brownish and dead.

-Onset of disease: mainly from April to June, stagnating in the high-temperature season from July to August, and spreading once again at the end of August in the autumn shoots.
+The onset of disease: mainly from April to June, stagnating in the high-temperature season from July to August and spreading once again at the end of August in autumn shoots.

-Powdery mildew belongs to a parasite and has strong parasitic ability.
+Powdery mildew belongs to a parasite and has a robust parasitic ability.
 After the germination of mycelia or conidia, it is not necessary to pass through the wound.
 It can invade into the epidermis of the host organ through stomata or directly.
-The thinner the organ epidermis of the host plant is, the higher the occurrence and severity of powdery mildew is.
+The thinner the organ epidermis of the host plant is, the higher the occurrence and severity of powdery mildew are.

-The conidia of powdery mildew are particularly developed and most of them are distributed outside the epidermis of infected sites.
-When temperature, humidity and nutrient conditions are appropriate, conidia and mycelium germinate to form germ tubes and invade into host epidermal cells, absorbs the host cell’s nutrients.
+The conidia of powdery mildew are mainly developed, and most of them are distributed outside the epidermis of infected sites.
+When temperature, humidity, and nutrient conditions are appropriate, conidia and mycelium germinate to form germ tubes and invade into host epidermal cells, absorbs the host cell’s nutrients.
 Therefore, the powdery mildew is most abundantly distributed near the epidermis of the host plant, but the number of deep pathogenic bacteria in the affected part is very small.